isomerpages/govtech-stp/_travellers-from-australia/00a-atp-requirements-and-process.md

 A visitor who does not have any of the above may be refused entry into Singapore by ICA.

 A visitor holding an Air Travel Pass will undergo a COVID-19 PCR test at the airport upon arrival in Singapore.
-After undergoing the test, the visitor must take private transportation, taxi, or private hire car to travel from the airport to his/her declared accommodation, and remain in isolation at that accommodation until he/she is notified that his/her test result is negative.
+After undergoing the test, the visitor must take private transportation, taxi, or private hire car to travel from the airport to his/her declared accommodation and remain in isolation at that accommodation until he/she is notified that his/her test result is negative.
 The visitor shall also bear any transportation and accommodation costs incurred.

 If the visitor tests negative for COVID-19, the visitor can leave his/her accommodation and go about his/her activities in Singapore.
 Visitors must be responsible for their medical bills should they require medical treatment for COVID-19 while in Singapore.